 Areas of counselling I deal with

 As an integrated counsellor the areas of counselling I offer I feel cannot be too prescriptive nor restricted for me at present.

 I offer an initial free half hour session so that the client can meet me and we can discuss your individual needs and how we can work together.

 Subsequent sessions are £40 for a 50 minutes/1 hour.

 My life experiences have taught me a great deal about my own resilience and determination whilst recognising and respecting the sheer bravery and resolve of others.
-I am an active volunteer with Headway as a counsellor, the charity for those with acquired head injuries and I am the local coordinator for The Dystonia Society.
+I was until recently an active volunteer with Headway as a counsellor, the charity for those with acquired head injuries and I am the local coordinator for The Dystonia Society.
 I am a former founder governor for Taunton and Somerset NHS Foundation Trust at Musgrove Park Hospital.
 I have had previous experience as a Bereavement Support Facilitator.